What is TBI?

 Calendars help many TBI patients plan and organize daily tasks.
 Calendars also store information that might otherwise be forgotten.

-The lawyers at Carr & Carr Attorneys understand TBI and its consequences.
+The lawyers at Carr & Carr understand TBIs and their consequences.
 Carr & Carr’s years of experience assisting TBI patients can help you as you assess your health status.
-To receive a complimentary consultation with a lawyer, contact Carr & Carr Attorneys or call 1-877-392-4878.
-We have offices located in Oklahoma City, Tulsa or Northwest Arkansas locations.
+To receive a complimentary consultation with a lawyer, contact Carr & Carr or call 1-877-392-4878.
+We have offices located in Oklahoma City and Tulsa, but represent injury victims across the state.